Before you decide to Study Abroad

-For courses with mandatory study abroad, this requirement was inbuilt into your entry requirements.
+For courses with mandatory study abroad, this requirement was built into the entry requirements.
 Most partner Universities require B2 language level.

-To expand or refresh your knowledge, the Lanaguage Centre offers two options for study:
+To expand or refresh your knowledge, the Language Centre offers two options for study:

 - All courses are a year-long in duration, and require enrolment in September/October.
 Taster courses are available for basic language knowledge.

 Some universities will provide language/cultural training prior to the start of your studies, some may be free or be at an additional cost.
 This information will be provided when you apply, the advantage of doing these courses is:

 - Gain a better insight into the culture of the people of the country